 Reading Children are taught to read fluently, understand both fiction and non-fiction and are encouraged to read for pleasure.
 We start this by learning to decode text through our daily phonics teaching, which is started in EYFS and carried on daily until Year 2.

 Guided, shared and whole class texts promote and encourage pupils to have a love of books - both fiction and non-fiction.
 These lessons encourage children to read the text with a focus on the National Curriculum objectives.
 Through this approach, children will learn to think about the vocabulary used, the structure of texts and the choices the author has made through the writing process.
-All children have an Oxford Reading Tree book and access to the online e-Buddy to continue their learning online.
-We celebrate World Book Day every other year.

 Spoken language is given a high priority in our school.
 Children will be taught to speak clearly and convey ideas confidently using Standard English.
 They will learn to justify ideas with reasons; ask questions to check understanding; develop vocabulary and build knowledge; negotiate; evaluate and build on the ideas of others; and select the appropriate register for effective communication.
 They will be taught to give well-structured descriptions and explanations and develop their understanding through exploring ideas.
 This will enable them to clarify their thinking as well as organise their ideas for writing.